sacredbanana/lab3d-sdl/README.md

 ## Linux

-Before the game will run you will need to install SDL2 and SDL2_Image runtime binaries on your system.
+Before the game will run you will need to install the SDL2, SDL2_Image and GLU shared libraries on your system.

 Run the following commands: